-18 Our results contribute to the lively debate concerning whether campaign contributions are an investment by firms for political influence or consumption by participants in the political process.
+14 Our results contribute to the lively debate concerning whether campaign contributions are an investment by firms for political influence or consumption by participants in the political process.
 See the survey by Ansolabehere, de Figueiredo, and Snyder (2003) and the evidence that they present in favor of the consumption view.
-Recent results by Cooper, Gulen, and Ovtchinnikov (2010) favor the investment view; they find a large positive impact of business contributions to federal elections on returns.
+Recent results by Cooper, Gulen, and Ovtchinnikov (2009) favor the investment view; they find a large positive impact of business contributions to federal elections on returns.
 By contrast, Aggarwal, Meschke, and Wang (2008) find that business contributions to federal elections are negatively related to future returns because of a link between contributions and corporate governance problems.

-19 Hardin (1968) and Olson (1965) discuss the difficulties faced by groups in achieving their common interests, though Ostrom (1990) takes a more sanguine view based on the evolution of institutions.
+15 Hardin (1968) and Olson (1965) discuss the difficulties faced by groups in achieving their common interests, though Ostrom (1990) takes a more sanguine view based on the evolution of institutions.

-20 See Internal Revenue Service (2009).
+16 The source is the Internal Revenue Service Data Book, 2008, Table 3.
 These figures exclude S corporations but include other non-C corporations filing form 1120.
 See footnote 3 of Table 3 for details.